 Due to COVID-19 Instrumental Instructors are only able to visit one school per day, therefore instruction is currently being offered in a mixture of face to face and remote lessons.
-The charge for Instrumental Instruction 2020/21 has been reduced to £160.00 as a result of this.

 We currently provide instruction in 20 different instruments: